 For nonprofit organizations, ExcelPayroll can adjust some of its limitations if you need to run more than 3,640 payroll in a year or have more than 57 active employees for its timecard solution.
 Contact the provider to discuss your requirements.

-The primary role of this software is to assist with payment processing.
-It can process payroll for hourly and salaried employees and can handle multiple pay periods—from weekly and biweekly to semimonthly and monthly.
+However, it can process payroll for hourly and salaried employees and supports multiple pay periods—from weekly and biweekly to semimonthly and monthly.
 It also manages common deductions for taxes, 401(k)s, health savings accounts (HSAs), garnishments, Social Security, and Medicare.

-While it typically processes payroll on a per-employee basis, it lets you pay employees in a batch.
-You can even redo previous payroll―up to five years―and start pay runs in advance―up to two years from the current year―for recordkeeping purposes only.
+While it typically processes payroll on a per-employee basis, it lets you pay workers in a batch.
+You can even redo previous payroll (up to five years) and start pay runs in advance (up to two years from the current year) for recordkeeping purposes only.

 ExcelPayroll doesn’t connect to a time clock, nor does it capture employee clock-ins and outs.
 Time data has to be entered manually into its timecard file.
 Then, the system will compute the applicable regular and overtime hours to be paid.

 You can also use the timecard tool to record and track the actual work hours that employees spend on each job, project, and equipment type.
 It even lets you input PTO data for pay processing.

 If managing and tracking employee attendance is critical to your business, read our best time tracking software guide to find more suitable options.